Get My Top 25 Viral Recipes!

 How To Make This Pie Ahead Of Time And Freeze

-This recipe is super easy to double and these pies freeze beautifully.
-I don’t know about you but I love having something sweet stored away in my freezer!
+This recipe is super easy to double, and these pies freeze beautifully.
+I don’t know about you, but I love storing something sweet in my freezer!

 Bake the pie according to the directions and let it cool completely.
-Wrap it tightly with plastic wrap then slide it into a zip-top bag.
+Wrap it tightly with plastic wrap, then slide it into a zip-top bag.
 Freeze for up to 3 months.
-When you are ready to enjoy, place the pie in the refrigerator, let thaw then serve.
+When ready to enjoy, place the pie in the refrigerator, let it thaw, and then serve.

 Maple Bourbon Pecan Pie slice with whipped cream on a blue plate with fork.